lucyd-dev/DisableItemsInShop/README.md

 ## Configuration

-If you only want to disable grenades & mines in the shop, then change "OnlyExplosives" to "true" (default is false)
+- Disable only grenades & mines (default is false)
+- Disable the use of items also in the lobby (default is false)

 > [!IMPORTANT]
-> If you use a mod manager like Gale, you can change the .cfg settings in the launcher itself.\
+> If you use a mod manager like Gale, you can change the .cfg settings in the launcher itself or you can use [REPOConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) to change it directly ingame.\
->  In order for the .cfg file to appear, you must launch the game once after installing the mod!
+> In order for the .cfg file to appear, you must launch the game once after installing/updating the mod!

 ## Any Problems?